zombiehunternr1/Windows11Cleaner/README.md

 [![Demo Video](https://img.youtube.com/vi/XfphJdARObw/0.jpg)](https://www.youtube.com/watch?v=XfphJdARObw)

-*(Please note: The demo video was recorded in a VMware virtual machine environment and not on a physical system.
-Performance may vary on physical hardware.)*
+*(Please note: The demo was performed in a VMware virtual machine, so performance and behavior may vary when running the tool on a physical system.)*

 ---